ropensci-archive/roweb2/content/blog/2020-04-07-bookdown-learnings/index.md

 These bookdown books were helpful in exploring those comparisons:

-- rOpenSci Packages: Development, Maintenance, and Peer Review [source on GitHub](https://github.com/ropensci/dev_guide) _cf_ [deployed book](https://devguide.ropensci.org/)
+- rOpenSci Packages: Development, Maintenance, and Peer Review [source on GitHub](https://github.com/ropensci/dev_guide) _cf_ [deployed book](https://devguide.ropensci.org/);

-- R for Data Science [source on GitHub](https://github.com/hadley/r4ds) _cf_ [deployed book](https://r4ds.had.co.nz/)
+- R for Data Science [source on GitHub](https://github.com/hadley/r4ds) _cf_ [deployed book](https://r4ds.had.co.nz/).

 #### 5. How to ... everything

 What doesn't appear in this list of tips are all the things I've already forgotten that I had trouble with and learned to overcome by reading error messages and searching and poking at my setup until things worked.
 Looking back in Slack conversations with Maëlle I see that setting up usethis to use my GitHub credentials and serving the bookdown preview using the RStudio Addin were tricky.
-But errors had a lot to do with making sure the packages I was using were up to date (thus my calendar reminder in tip #2) and needing to install the [development version of usethis](https://community.rstudio.com/t/trouble-with-credentials-in-usethis-pr-init/35136).
+But errors had a lot to do with making sure the packages I was using were up to date (thus my calendar reminder in [tip #2](#2-how-to-collaborate-in-rstudio-github)) and needing to install the [development version of usethis](https://community.rstudio.com/t/trouble-with-credentials-in-usethis-pr-init/35136).
 This humbling bookdown experience required me to figure out a whole new workflow and up my skills.

 ### Maëlle (more experienced bookdowner)